 After moving to Australia, trying her hand at a range of jobs and starting a family, Zarah Tenorio's dream of becoming a lawyer is finally becoming a reality.
 She's just started her Bachelor of Laws and is already kicking goals.
 She's even received an Outstanding Academic Achievement Award.
 Read on to see how she's navigating life as a law student and working mum.

 Emma Host is a Darwin local who left high school 20 years ago.
 She’s had a successful corporate career but some roadblocks on her way to the top of the ladder challenged her to take a new path.
 Emma is currently completing a Bachelor of Accounting full time at the CDU Darwin Waterfront campus with the goal of furthering her career.
 It was an obvious choice for Emma to stay in Darwin to pursue her degree.
 She explains to us why she is determined to enjoy what she considers the time of her life studying at CDU.

 Wondering how much you need to fork out to get a degree?
 Or want to know whether you can do your degree online so you don’t have to put your career on hold while you study?
 Or maybe you’re stumped on the eligibility requirements for your dream course.
 Finding out all the answers to your questions about studying at university can seem a little daunting, but don’t let that stand in the way of achieving your goals.
 Check out the answers to the top three questions we’re asked by prospective students, like you, below.

-Mauro Del Citto is proof that anyone can make a mid-life career change, regardless of education or personal background.
-A Melbourne native, Mauro was in his early forties when he decided to make the switch from health administration to pursue a career in law.
-He recently took time out of his busy career to tell us about his journey and the massive challenges he overcame along the way.
+Mauro is proof that anyone can make a mid-life career change, regardless of their education or personal background.
+A Melbourne native, Mauro was in his early forties when he decided to make the switch from working health administration and become a lawyer.
+He's taken time out of his busy career to tell us about his journey and the massive challenges he overcame along the way.